sahu1shivani/Gender-and-Emotion-Recognition/README.md

 - A good GPU

 ### How to run the project:

-Check if all the paths mentioned in the code are modified according to the new path Check if all the modules are properly imported.
+- Check if all the paths mentioned in the code are modified according to the new path.
+- Check if all the modules are properly imported.
-Now just run the "GenderImageRecognition.py" file
+- Now run the "GenderImageRecognition.py" file